autarky1/autarky-hash.github.io/assignment2.md

 I loaded my cubes into Ultimaker and ran into a series of issues, mostly regarding adhesion

 ## Step XX:
 I rotated the cylinder on its side by going into Snap Rotation and moving the cylinder.
+I generated supports by searching for support and clicking "generate support" before slicing for the GCode.

 ## Step xx: Checking Calipers
 First I turned on the calipers by clicking on the on switch and then zeroing it out and setting it to the origin.